crunchyroll-companion

 https://static.crunchyroll.com/skip-events/production/{episodeId}.json

-The extension supports two methods (Options → Skip method):
+The extension supports two methods (Settings → Skip method):

-Users open Cloud sync (in the side panel settings or the options page) → Sign in with Google, and their settings, watch history, skip stats, and MAL mappings are backed up and merged across devices.
+Users open Cloud sync (in the side panel settings) → Sign in with Google, and their settings, watch history, skip stats, and MAL mappings are backed up and merged across devices.
 The MyAnimeList token is not synced — it stays on the device.

 Sync is non-destructive — two devices never clobber each other: